rach-j/project_2_to_do_list/README.md

 ### To run

 * Download this project (this can be done using the command `$git clone https://github.com/rach-j/to-do-list-android-app.git`)
-* Open Android Studio then in Android Studio open the folder called 'Completionist' within the downloaded project
+* Open Android Studio then from Android Studio open the folder called 'Completionist' within the downloaded project
-* Make sure 'app' is selected in the dropdown menu on the right hand side in the toolbar then press the green arrow button to the right.
+* Make sure 'app' is selected in the dropdown menu on the right hand side in the toolbar then press the green arrow button to the right
 * Select the virtual device you want to run the app on and click OK